Zucchini Bread with Blueberries

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Whole Wheat Zucchini Bread with Blueberries is made with Golden Monkfruit Sweetener, so this recipe would be good for phase 2 or 3 of the original South Beach Diet and it’s also a fairly low-glycemic recipe, but it’s too high in carbs for traditional low-carb diet plans.
+This Zucchini Bread with Blueberries is made with Golden Monkfruit Sweetener and white whole wheat flour, so this recipe would be good for phase 2 or 3 of the original South Beach Diet and it’s also a fairly low-glycemic recipe.
+It’s too high in carbs for traditional low-carb diet plans.
 It’s a fairly calorie-dense recipe, so for South Beach Phase Two don’t overdo it on the portion size.

 Find More Recipes Like This One:

 Use Zucchini Recipes for more ideas like this.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.